jbobron/org/crowdfunding/readme.md

 Using the innovation of a blockchain from [the open-source and decentralized Bitcoin system](https://bitcoin.org/en/innovation#trust), we can publish a vote to a public record that can't be edited.
 The vote itself can be listed alongside a secret that only the voter knows, but without their name, so that their privacy can still be protected.

-This lets any voter go and ensure that their vote was entered and counted correctly, at any time.
+This lets any voter ensure that their vote was entered and counted correctly, at any time.

 ## Where will it start?